-The University of Oxford is inviting applications for Oxford-Weidenfeld and Hoffmann Scholarships and Leadership Programme for international applicants.
-The studentships are available for pursuing full-time graduate degrees at the University of Oxford.
+The University of Oxford is inviting applications for Oxford-Weidenfeld and Hoffmann Scholarships and Leadership Programme for international applicants in the UK.
+The bursaries are available for pursuing a full-time undergraduate or postgraduate degree at the University of Oxford.

 User Review( votes)

-The Oxford-Weidenfeld and Hoffmann Scholarships and Leadership Programme was established in 2015 thanks to generous donations from multiple donors to mark the 95th birthday of Lord Weidenfeld.
+The Oxford-Weidenfeld and Hoffmann awards and Leadership Programme have established in 2015 thanks to generous donations from multiple donors to mark the 95th birthday of Lord Weidenfeld.

-- Application Deadline: Relevant January deadline for your course
+Application Deadline: Relevant January deadline for your course (10 Jan/24 Jan 2020* annual)

 - MSt Islamic Studies and History